baskiyar/PFogSim-Mango/README.md

 - Added autoConfig method to configuration class to automatically detect appropriate settings for plotting based on names of files present in sim_results folder.
 - Added plotAllPlots function to easily generate all available plots for all available simulation data with a single button click.
 - The plotGenericResult function's return value is now the figure it creates.
+- The plotAllPlots function now stores all generated plots as individual pages in a single PDF file.

 ## **What is pFogSim?**